NashiCodes/CSharp-Course/README.md

-# Repository created to store my learning C#
+# Repository created to store all the codes on my way to learn C#